-- Chairman, Subcommittee on Military Construction and Veterans Affairs, and Related Agencies
+- S. 2806 (114th): Military Construction, Veterans Affairs, and Related Agencies Appropriations Act, 2017

 Some of Kirk’s most recently sponsored bills include...

-|Time Period||Votes Elligible||Missed Votes||Percent||Percentile|
+|Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: